STAY INSPIRED

 What is annealing?

-In traditional manufacturing, annealing refers to a heat treatment process used to alter the physical and sometimes chemical properties of a material, usually metal, to increase its ductility and reduce its hardness, making it more workable.
+In traditional manufacturing, annealing refers to a heat treatment process used to alter the physical and sometimes chemical properties of a material, usually metal, to increase its ductility and reduce its hardness.
 The process involves heating the metal to a specific temperature, maintaining that temperature for a period, and then cooling it down slowly.

-Annealing, in the context of 3D printing, is a post-processing technique used to enhance the physical properties of printed objects.
-It involves heating a 3D-printed metal part to a specific temperature, just below its melting point, and then allowing it to cool slowly.
-This process is aimed at reducing internal stresses, increasing strength, and improving dimensional stability.
+Annealing, in metal 3D printing, is a post-processing technique used to enhance the physical properties of the 3D printed metal parts.
+It involves heating a 3D printed metal part to a specific temperature, just below its melting point, and then allowing it to cool slowly.
+Annealing is aimed at reducing internal stresses, increasing strength, and improving dimensional stability.

 Annealing